MiC 4.0 Working Groups

 The members of the MiC 4.0 working group can actively help shape the tasks ahead and significantly determine and influence the solutions to be developed.
 The information and results developed within the framework of MiC 4.0 are exclusively available to the members of MiC 4.0.

-There are the following seven clusters in the AK Machine Data:
+There are the following seven clusters in the WG Machine Data:

 (not yet active) - Cluster 7 - Attachments